German Renewable Energy Sources Act: Renewable Energy Sources Act (2017)

 The government believes that the new auction system will control costs.
 The new system also accords with the desire of the European Commission for renewables support to be market-based.
 With regard to wind energy, the new rules are intended to encourage installations in sites with strong winds and across Germany.
 To this end, a suite of complex calculations (Referenzertragsmodell) are being developed to ensure that bids are comparable and payments are fair.
+Thus, the switch to auction-based remuneration rates responds to criticism by economists that fixed feed-in tariffs might be too expensive (when set too high) or stimulate too few installations (when set too low) rather than reacting to market conditions where costs quickly evolve.

 The proposed EEG (2016) is a continuation of the EEG (2014).
 It replaces prescribed feed-in tariffs with an auction system for the majority of renewable technologies.
 It repeats the deployment corridors specified in the EEG (2014) to control the uptake of renewable electricity over the next decade and to ensure that future renewable energy targets are honored.
 This corridor will be maintained by auctioning only a defined capacity each year.
 Only those renewables projects that bid successfully will receive EEG support for the electricity they supply over the following 20 years.
 Each technology – photovoltaics, onshore wind, offshore wind, and biomass – will get an auction design tailored to its needs.
 Small renewables installations of under 750 kW capacity or under 150 kW for biomass will not be required to tender and will continue to receive conventional feed-in tariffs.
 Bidders from other European countries will be able to compete in the auctions for up to 5% of the annual capacity, under certain conditions.
 The new auction system should cover more than 80% of the new renewable electricity capacity.

 As indicated above, the auction system was piloted in 2015 for ground-mounted photovoltaic facilities.
 As a result of this trial, the Economics and Energy Ministry (BMWi) abandoned 'uniform pricing' in favor of 'pay-as-bid'.
 The Federal Network Agency (Bundesnetzagentur) will call for tenders for renewable projects and set the capacity to correspond to the trajectory needed for a 40–45% share in 2025.
 Starting in 2017, there will be between three and four auctions per year for photovoltaics and onshore wind.
 Participants will submit single sealed bids and will have to provide a substantial security deposit to ensure good faith.
 Bids are tied to projects and locations and cannot normally be transferred.
 The lowest bids will win until the capacity under auction is met.
 A ceiling price is to be notified in advance.
 Successful projects will receive the funding rate with which they won for a period of 20 years.
 Special rules apply for citizen energy projects: small projects are exempt from the auction system altogether and larger projects will receive the highest offer accepted in their round rather than their own possibly lower bid.